 - Direct management of its three programs –

-Investing in Early Educators – Stipend Program – Designed to increase the retention and academic preparedness of teachers working in child development programs – centers and family child care homes – in which most of the children are subsidized by the California Department of Education/Child Development Division.
+Investing in Early Educators – Stipend Program –Designed to increase the retention and academic preparedness of teachers working in child development programs – centers and family child care homes – in which most of the children are subsidized by the California Department of Education/Early Education and Support Division.
 Stipends are made available to teachers completing college coursework that informs their work with children and families, and/or contributes toward a degree in child development or a closely related field.

 Child Care Planning Committee – The mission of the Child Care Planning Committee is to engage parents, child care providers, allied organizations, and community and public agencies in collaborative planning efforts to improve the overall child care infrastructure of the County of Los Angeles, including the quality and continuity, affordability, and accessibility of child care and development services for all families.